Date of Award:

 Sedentary time and physical inactivity have negative impacts on health and health costs as well as an impact on workplace wellbeing.
 There is evidence that people are more sedentary and engage in less physical activity on work days.
 Additionally, sedentary behavior has been found to increase distress and negative mood.
 Activity trackers such as Fitbits are a useful way to collect and intervene on sedentary behavior and potentially impact other factors of workplace wellbeing in real time and promote self-monitoring.
 The reminder to move prompts that are now part of Fitbit models provide an innovative and simple way to intervene on workplace sedentary behavior with hourly movement prompts.

 Dance, Cassie, "Activity Tracker Measurement of Physical Activity and Sedentary Time in the Workplace Including an Intervention Involving Reminders to Move" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7637.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .